-This prospectus, including the sections entitled "Prospectus Summary," "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business," contain forward-looking statements that are based on our management's belief and assumptions and on information currently available to our management.
+This prospectus and the documents incorporated by reference herein contain forward-looking statements that are based on our management's belief and assumptions and on information currently available to our management.
 Although we believe that the expectations reflected in these forward-looking statements are reasonable, these statements relate to future events or our future financial performance, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
 Forward-looking statements in this prospectus include, but are not limited to, statements about:

-- n our anticipated cash needs and our estimates regarding our capital requirements and our needs for additional financing; - n the concurrent offering of notes and the use of proceeds therefrom; - n federal, state, and non-U.S. regulatory requirements, including regulation of our current or any other future product candidates by the FDA; - n the success, timing and cost of our planned Phase 2 clinical trials and anticipated Phase 3 program for trabodenoson as a monotherapy and Phase 2 program for our FDC product candidate, including statements regarding the timing of initiation and completion of the trials; - n the timing of and our ability to submit regulatory filings with the FDA and to obtain and maintain FDA or other regulatory authority approval of, or other action with respect to, our product candidates; - n our commercialization, marketing and manufacturing capabilities and strategy, including with respect to our planned sales force in the United States and our partnering and collaboration efforts outside the United States; - n third-party payor reimbursement for our current product candidates or any other potential products; - n our expectations regarding the clinical efficacy of our product candidates and results of our clinical trials; - n the glaucoma patient market size and the rate and degree of market adoption of our product candidates by ophthalmologists, optometrists and patients; - n the timing, cost or other aspects of the commercial launch of our product candidates and potential future sales of our current product candidates or any other potential products; - n our expectations regarding licensing, acquisitions and strategic operations; - n the potential advantages of our product candidates; - n our expectations related to the use of proceeds from this offering; - n our competitors and their product candidates, including our expectations regarding those competing product candidates; - n our ability to protect and enforce our intellectual property rights, including our patented and trade secret protected proprietary rights in our product candidates; and - n anticipated trends and challenges in our business and the markets in which we operate.
+- n our anticipated cash needs and our estimates regarding our capital requirements and our needs for additional financing; - n federal, state, and non-U.S. regulatory requirements, including regulation of our current or any other future product candidates by the FDA; - the success, timing and cost of our anticipated Phase 3 program for trabodenoson as a monotherapy and Phase 2 program for our FDC product candidate, including statements regarding the timing of initiation and completion of the trials; - n the timing of and our ability to submit regulatory filings with the FDA and to obtain and maintain FDA or other regulatory authority approval of, or other action with respect to, our product candidates; - our commercialization, marketing and manufacturing capabilities and strategy, including with respect to our planned sales force in the United States and our partnering and collaboration efforts outside the United States; - n third-party payor reimbursement for our current product candidates or any other potential products; - n our expectations regarding the clinical efficacy of our product candidates and results of our clinical trials; - n the glaucoma patient market size and the rate and degree of market adoption of our product candidates by ophthalmologists, optometrists and patients; - n the timing, cost or other aspects of the commercial launch of our product candidates and potential future sales of our current product candidates or any other potential products; - n our expectations regarding licensing, acquisitions and strategic operations; - n the potential advantages of our product candidates; - n our expectations related to the use of proceeds from this offering; - n our competitors and their product candidates, including our expectations regarding those competing product candidates; - n our ability to protect and enforce our intellectual property rights, including our patented and trade secret protected proprietary rights in our product candidates; and - n anticipated trends and challenges in our business and the markets in which we operate.